samtopp/samtopp/README.md

 # Welcome to my page!
 My name is Sam Topp.
 I'm a psychology and journalism with writing double major at Lehigh University.
 This site is a compilation of data journalism displays made during my Visual Communications class.
-I'm hosted with Github Pages
+I'm currently an associate news editor and reporter for The Brown & White, Lehigh's newspaper.

 ## Comic Strip
 ![Comic](https://github.com/samtopp/samtopp.github.io/blob/master/Sam's%20Comic.png?raw=true)